 Fungi.
 The scientific names used for yeasts and filamentous fungi reflect

-accepted nomenclature in bacteriology as presented in the list of Bacterial Nomenclature updated by DSMZ after
+presently accepted nomenclature in bacteriology as presented in the

 The unique VTT microbial strains have been identified by phenotypic, chemotaxonomic, and/or genotypic methods.

-When only genotypic identification has been done, it is marked in the information field.
-In cases in which the
+When genotypic identification has been done, it is marked in the information field.
+In cases where the sequence

-sequence similarity is lower than 99% but clearly indicates a certain species, or the phenotypic and/or
+similarity is lower than 99 %, but clearly indicates a certain species, or the phenotypic and/or chemotaxonomic

-chemotaxonomic data does not agree with the sequencing result (untypical member of the species or a member of
+data does not agree with the sequencing result (atypical member of the species or a member of a new species),

-The identifications of the strains received from other culture collections are usually accepted as such.
+The identification of the strains received from other culture collections are usually accepted as such.